hadronized/glsl-quasiquote/README.md

 # GLSL quasiquoting.

-This crate exports a procedural macros: `glsl!`.
+This crate exports a procedural macro: `glsl!`.
 It enables quasiquoting by allowing you to embed GLSL source code directly into rust via the syntax:

 ```ignore